top of page

 Timeline of the Microsoft 365 Outage

-• Service restoration: Gradual recovery of services, with monitoring continuing to prevent recurrence
+• Service restoration: Gradual recovery of services, with monitoring continuing to prevent recurrence.

 While service was restored, the disruption lasted long enough to significantly impact business operations across multiple industries.